 posted on 1/30/2017 3:45:00 AM

 Dentists can face malpractice lawsuits for many reasons.

-Like any other medical professional, dentists face an enormous amount of liability when they are treating on a patient.
+Like any other medical professional, dentists can face liability when they are treating a patient.
 Even the slightest mistake could result in them facing a large medical malpractice lawsuits.
 There are many instances that could lead to a dentist being targeted in a malpractice suit.

 Errors in treatment - One of the most common causes of dental malpractice is simply committing an error during treatment.
 For example, putting dental implants in a person who is not healthy enough or doesn't have the proper bone structure to accept them could lead to a malpractice lawsuit.
 This may leave the patient with no implants and a significant medical bill, so they could come after their dentist for those damages.

 Not using proper techniques - Failure to use the proper technique can also result in a malpractice lawsuit.
 This generally results from dentists who aren't trained properly.
 Improper technique could lead to a painful injury and dental damage that may end up costing a patient money.
 If that is the case, they could seek damages as a result.

 Failure to follow up with treatment - Not following up with patients is another way that dentists could find themselves facing a malpractice lawsuit.
 If a procedure is completed, dentists should always schedule follow up.
 This will allow them to know the status of their patient, if they need further treatment and also help them build a good relationship.
 To avoid lawsuits resulting from failing to follow up, dentists should always contact patients after a procedure and document that conversation, so they have proof of the follow up.